rjbernaldo/c-programming-for-beginners/README.md

   - Preprocessor (#define, #include)
   - The Compiler (Takes the code and compiled it into an object code)
   - The Linker

+## Notes
+  - Header files defines exactly what types of arguments a functions takes and what data type, if any, it returns.